 As I said, from day one, I lived with my parents and I couldn’t have coped without them.
 I couldn’t have functioned as a mother or had any kind of life.

 But 11 years ago I met my now husband.
 I never thought I was going to find happiness.
 But he came into my life and took me, my children and my epilepsy on.
 He was with me from day one.
 He learnt how to help me.
-What to do after a seizure etc.
+What to do during a seizure etc.

 After a year we got a house together.
 I never thought I would move out and be able to live as a normal happy family.
 He has since became my rock.
 We have a daughter and are now happily married.